bahrus/ib-id/README.md

 1. Lists of repeating elements that alternate between a few tags - like the [Description List Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl)
 2. "Higher order" lists of entities, where the entities take a variety of forms --  [Cells of a Jupyter Notebook](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_variable-explorer-and-data-viewer), for example

-What this means is that the mapping that other libraries focus on, within the light children, is moot for this component.
-The focus ibid has is on mapping the JSON data to properties of the (custom) DOM element(s).
-However, some care is taken so that ibid can be extended with support for dynamic light children as well.

 ## Syntax Example I Basic, template free.